edjiemonyoumbi/edjiemonyoumbi/README.md

 # 👋 Welcome to my GitHub profile!

-I’m **[Your Name]**, a passionate data enthusiast with a strong interest in leveraging data-driven approaches to solve **complex financial problems**.
+I’m **Evan Djiemon**, a passionate data enthusiast with a strong interest in leveraging data-driven approaches to solve **complex financial problems**.
 Here you’ll find my work in machine learning, finance, and data science, as well as my journey of continuous learning.

 ## 💡 A bit about me
 I’m currently a Master’s student at [ENSAE](https://www.ensae.fr/en), where I’m diving deep into **machine learning**, **statistics**, and **financial data analysis**.
 My studies and projects focus on how to harness the power of data to gain insights and drive decision-making in **finance**.

-- **Fun fact**: I'm a huge **Real Madrid** fan and never miss a match!
+- **⚡ Fun fact**: I'm a huge **Real Madrid** fan and never miss a match!

 ## 🔎 What I’m currently working on:
-- **Developing models** to predict financial market movements using time series data.
 - Expanding my expertise in **deep learning** and its applications to **financial markets**.
-- Building a project focused on the **impact of geopolitical risks** on the forex market.

 ## 🚀 Featured Projects